 Ministry of education staff

-As an INEE member, you will benefit from the extensive resources available on the INEE website to support your work, including on COVID-19, using the INEE Minimum Standards, and developing preparedness and contingency plans.
+As an INEE member, you will benefit from the extensive resources available on the INEE website to support your work using the INEE Minimum Standards, and developing preparedness and contingency plans.

 Being part of this global network will allow you to exchange knowledge, skills, and connections with stakeholders near and far, including through interactive discussion forums, a technical support help desk, trainings, and mailing lists to receive and share up-to-date information.

 By joining INEE, you will be able to interact with EiE actors of all types and see how the sector takes up and uses research.
 By regularly engaging with EiE actors, you will also gain a clearer sense of evidence gaps and the kind of EiE research most needed by the community.

 Through contact with other researchers and practitioners, you will improve your access to the latest evidence and research from colleagues around the world, potentially identify new research partners, and strengthen your ties to the EiE research, data, and evidence community.

 INEE helps you elevate your needs and priorities to policy and practice discourses and in resource development.